nocom91/book-inventory/README.md

 Project requires Angular 8.

 ## Running
+After clonning the repo, install all required dependencies, running following command in the command line on the project root:
+> npm install

-Run run_localhost.bat.
+Run `run_localhost.bat`.
 It opens the default browser and start the project in it.